-Say you own a three-bedroom home and rent two bedrooms to third parties at fair market value.
+Say you own a three-bedroom home and rent one bedroom to third parties at fair market value.

-Depending on the length of the rentals and the people to whom you rent, the tax code treats your bedroom rentals either
+Depending on the length of the rentals and the people to whom you rent, the tax code treats your bedroom rental as one of the following:

-This article gives you the rules of the road on bedroom rentals in plain English.
-You will learn what to do and what not to do.
-This way you can get the best possible after-tax cash result. ...
+This article gives you, in plain English, the rules of the road on bedroom rentals.
+You will learn what to do, what not to do, and how to get the best possible after-tax cash result. ...
 Log in to view full article.